jl777/SuperNET/README.md

 You need to make sure the nacl sdk is properly installed and you are able to build the examples.
 Now you will need to get the external libs, which can be built from scratch using naclports or there use the reference builds of libcurl.a and libz.a in the SuperNET/crypto777/pnacl_libs.
 You can just copy those over into $(NACL_SDK_ROOT)/<pepper_dir>/lib/pnacl.

+##For android##
+You have to build a native libnanomsg for android.
+This section is work in progress.
+Contact ca333@protonmail.ch for assistance on building latest iguana for android.

 #ONETIME#
 Now you are ready to build.